justmark0-me/frontend/README.md

 # [justmark0.me](https://justmark0.me) frontend repo

-This repository is open source repository for my site.
+This is repo for frontend part of my site [justmark0.me](https://justmark0.me)

 ## How to start